deepjavalibrary/djl/example/examples.md

 ## Import Joule example project with IntelliJ

 1. Open IntelliJ and click `Import Project`.
-2. Select the `example` directory in Joule folder, and click "Open".
+2. Select the `example` directory in the Joule folder, and click "Open".
 3. Choose `Import project form existing model`, you can select either `Gradle` or `Maven`
 4. Use the default configuration and click `OK`.
-5. Please go to separate example to continue.
+5. Select an example to continue.

 ## Engine selection

-Joule is engine agnostic, user can choose different engine provider.
+Joule is engine agnostic, so you can choose different engine providers.
 We currently provide MXNet engine implementation.

-With MXNet, user can choose different flavor of native MXNet library.
+With MXNet, you can choose different flavors of the native MXNet library.
 In this example, we use `mxnet-native-mkl` for OSX platform.
 You might need to change it for your platform in [pom.xml](pom.xml) or [build.gradle](build.gradle).

-Available mxnet versions are as follows:
+Available MXNet versions are as follows:

 | Version  |
 | -------- |